KBNLresearch/intro-kb-apis/tutorial.md

 ## OAI-PMH verbs

-In addition to the `getRecord` verb the OAI-PMH standard incorporates five more verbs that can be used to perform other operations:
+In addition to the `GetRecord` verb the OAI-PMH standard incorporates five more verbs that can be used to perform other operations:

 -   `Identify` will retrieve general information about a repository, such as its name and the version of the OAI-PMH protocol supported: <br/><http://services.kb.nl/mdo/oai?verb=Identify>